diseraluca/diseraluca.github.io/_posts/2020-04-24-partitioning-integers-in-factor.md

 On a really basic level, this seems to be all there is to the definition of Integer Partitions.
 > On a more involved level, there seems to be a lot of cool knowledge related to Integer Partitions.
 > One such bit that I encountered is the [work](https://www.wikiwand.com/en/Ramanujan%27s_congruences) done by mathematician [Srinivasa Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan)( On which, by the way, there is a somewhat engaging [movie](https://en.wikipedia.org/wiki/The_Man_Who_Knew_Infinity_(film)) ) on the partition function.

+# How are those partitions generated ?

+There seems to be quite a few different sources on how to generate partitions.
+One of those sources seems to be from [Knuth's The Art Of Computer Programming](http://www.cs.utsa.edu/~wagner/knuth/) which reminds me that I should really add the collection to my bookshelf as it is quite the unmatched reference ( which helped me a lot when looking at Random Number Generators ).
+> On a tangetially related note, the phrase "generating the partitions", while not necessarily related to the [generating function](https://en.wikipedia.org/wiki/Generating_function) term, reminds me that I really want to read [Wilf's Generatingfunctionology](https://www.amazon.com/generatingfunctionology-Third-Herbert-S-Wilf/dp/1568812795/ref=sr_1_1?crid=8MI0O0ZY545X&dchild=1&keywords=generatingfunctionology&qid=1587745869&sprefix=generatingfunctionology%2Caps%2C-1&sr=8-1) but am currently unable as I don't have the required mathematical knowledge, yet.